Govindudu Andarivadele: Characterisation

 Ram Charan's character was Abhiram, an NRI who goes from London to India in search of his roots.
 He was depicted as the star player of a professional rugby league footballer at Hemel Hempstead.
-Charan grew a ponytail and appeared in traditional Telugu costume, wearing a dhoti for some scenes in the film, contrasting with the modern clothes he wore in previous films.
-He also learnt stick fighting skills for the film.
+Charan grew a ponytail, and he also learnt stick fighting skills for the film.

 Vamsi showed Charan a lot of family dramas, drove him to villages to help him understand the atmosphere and mindset of the people.
 According to Vamsi, Charan "comes across as a shy and reserved guy but has a fun and family loving side to him", which he tried to show onscreen.
 Srikanth played the role of Charan's younger paternal uncle and wore his hair long for the role.
 His costume was rustic in appearance.
 A still of him in costume was shown in the end of July 2014.
 His "crucial role" in the film was aggressive and rebellious.

 Kajal Aggarwal revealed one of her outfits in the film on 27 July 2014 would be a black half-sari.
 Jayasudha was selected to play the role of Prakash Raj's wife in the film while Rahman was signed in to play the role of Ram Charan's father.
 Kamalini Mukherjee's character was named Chitra, a rural girl quite unlike the urbane roles she had played in the past.
 Adarsh Balakrishna, cast as a flashy M. P.'s son living in the same village, wore jewellery with Indian costume, again with long hair.